Blog Recovery

 When to deload sooner or later than the table says

 Look for stacks of signals, not isolated bad days.
 Deload now if two or more of the following are true for two weeks running: sets are grinding earlier than they should, the bar is slower out of the bottom, joint noise is louder, sleep or mood has dropped, your logged RIR is drifting below plan, or your numbers are flat across multiple sessions.
 One bad workout is just a bad workout.
 A stack across two weeks is the cue.
+For a deeper walk-through of reading each signal yourself, see how to know when to deload.

 You can also delay a planned deload if the signals are not there.
 If your numbers are still moving, RIR is stable against your plan, your sleep is fine, and the bar feels snappy, push one more productive week and deload the following one.
 Let the signals drive the date.